akdetrick/sassconf/outline.md

 	- we don't live in a web-only world anymore (there's a tool to fix that)
 	- require cut-over rewrites (there's a tool to fix that)

----

-# TOOL #3: document flow, rational css, SMALL SHARP TOOLS
+## document flow, rational css, SMALL SHARP TOOLS
 - unix philosophy and CSS
 	- markup flexibility
 - interface first